dchilin/Bi621/journal_clubs/00_journal_clubs.md

 Adapted from [Dr. M William Lensch](https://www.novartis.com/stories/education/10-big-questions-dissect-science-papers)

 Reflect on the following points while reading the journal article and then briefly answer the following questions.
 Short format answers are acceptable.
+Executive summaries should be uploaded to Canvas **before** 1:30 PM.

 1. (2 points) Overview
     1. What is the main idea that the authors would like to convey?